ProGamerGov/captum/captum/optim/algorithms.md

 This loss maximizes the activations of a target channel in a specified target layer, and can be useful to determine what features the channel is excited by.

 * Pros: A good balance between neuron and layer activation.
 * Cons: Can be very polysemantic in many cases.
+Channels with high degrees of polysemanticity can be difficult to interpet.

 ### NeuronActivation:
 This loss maximizes the activations of a target neuron in the specified channel from the specified layer.
 This loss is useful for determining the type of features that excite a neuron, and thus is often used for circuits and neuron related research.